 Welcome to The Gallery: A guide to the flashcards that will teach you your language.

-This page is designed as a supplement to my book, but since the book isn’t out yet, I’m hoping to give readers enough information to get started early.
+This page is designed as a supplement to my book.
 To that end, I’m going to show you some of the basic flashcard designs for each part of the language learning process, and then show you precisely how to make those flashcards in Anki, using a model flashcard deck that I’ve designed.

 Step 1: Download and install Anki